“I am sorry”: Zuckerberg faces congressional inquisition

 The prepared remarks do not reveal new information about how data was shared or what Facebook will do.
 In addition to saying he is sorry, Zuckerberg outlines the steps the company has taken to restrict outsiders’ access to people’s personal information.
 He also says the company is investigating every app that had access to a large amount of information before the company moved to prevent such access in 2014 — something that came too late in the Cambridge Analytica case.

-Zuckerberg met Monday with Florida Sen. Bill Nelson, the top Democrat on the Senate Commerce panel.
+Zuckerberg met Monday with Florida Sen. Bill Nelson, the top Democrat on the Senate Commerce panel, along with other senators.
 Nelson said afterward that Zuckerberg was “forthright and honest to the degree he could” be in the private, one-on-one meeting.

 Nelson said he believes Zuckerberg is taking the congressional hearings seriously “because he knows there is going to be a hard look at regulation.”

 Democrats like Nelson have argued that federal laws might be necessary to ensure user privacy.
-Republicans so far have shown little appetite for such regulation, but that could change if there are future privacy scandals or Democrats gain control of Congress in this November’s elections.
+Republicans have yet to get behind any such legislation, but that could change.

-“I think he understands that regulation could be right around the corner,” Nelson said.
+Texas Sen. John Cornyn, a member of the Judiciary panel and the No. 2 Republican in the Senate, appeared open to regulation in a Tuesday floor speech ahead of the hearing.
+Cornyn said apologies are “not enough” and suggested that legislation could eventually be needed to give consumers more control over their own data privacy.

-Zuckerberg was also scheduled to meet with Senate Judiciary Chairman Chuck Grassley, R-Iowa, and Senate Commerce Committee Chairman John Thune, R-S.D., ahead of Tuesday’s hearing.
+“This is a serious matter, and I think people expect us to take action,” Cornyn told reporters after his speech.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.